-- Incoming students who meet agreement/deposit deadlines are guaranteed university housing and will be assigned on a first-come-first-served basis. - The receipt date of the reservation/Housing deposit determines priority; the last receipt date will determine priority if sent separately.
+- Incoming students who meet agreement/deposit deadlines are guaranteed university housing. - The receipt date of the reservation/security deposit determines priority; the last receipt date will determine priority if sent separately.

 While every attempt will be made to honor building preferences and mutual roommate requests, the university reserves the right to reassign students to other rooms and/or buildings for cause(s) deemed sufficient by Housing & Residential Services.
 This occupancy agreement is for a space, not a particular room.
 Roommate requests must be mutual and will be assigned based on the receipt date of the last student to apply for university housing.